nlfiedler/pack-rs/README.md

 ### Pros

-* The original [Pack](https://pack.ac), and hopefully this one too, are very fast and produce fairly small archives.
+* The original [Pack](https://pack.ac) is very fast and produces fairly small archives.
 * The container format, [SQLite](https://www.sqlite.org) is small, fast, and reliable.
 * By virtue of using a database, accessing individual file content is very fast.

 ### Cons

+* Depending on your library for SQLite, the blob allocation is painfully slow.
 * Not well suited to very small data sets.
 The overhead of the database will outweigh anything less than about 20 KB.
 * Streaming input and output, a la tar or gzip, is not feasible with this design.